 Areas of interest

 In humans, the gastrointestinal tract houses several trillion microbial cells, known as the gut microbiota, with great functional diversity.
-The gut microbiota is the focus of intense research for its association with a range of chronic diseases including inflammatory, autoimmune, and neurologic diseases, as well as for the effect of factors such as nutrition and drug intakes on individual health and wellbeing.
+The gut microbiota is the focus of intense research for its association with a range of diseases, as well as for the effect of factors such as nutrition and drug intake on individual health and well-being.